 Why is it important to use these ‘official’ word lists?

-I wouldn’t say any of them are actually ‘official’.
+None of them are actually ‘official’.
 Some of the more well-known ones are used as the basis for academic English courses, especially the AWL.

-Each list has its critics who would tell you not to use it.
+Each list has its critics who tell you not to use it.
 Generally, however, they are a good starting point.

 I personally feel I have a good understanding of which words students will or will not know, which words are academic and useful for study, but I am continually surprised, and see words that I think are useful but which turn out to be rather low frequency in academic English.